DodoGap/Kinematic-Pick-and-Place/my_writeup.md

 ### Kinematic Analysis
 #### 1. Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.
-Below are pictures of successed picked and dropped cylinders
+Below are pictures of successed picked and dropped cylinders, some runs had troubles and didnt succed every time but 7 out of 10 times was very rare, but sometimes happend

 ![alt text][image1]
 ![alt text][image2]